AnujMutha/WearGPT/PRIVACY_POLICY.md

 The voice input data collected by WearGPT is used solely for the purpose of providing the app's functionality and is not shared with third parties.

+## OpenAI's Privacy Policy

+WearGPT is built on OpenAI's GPT model, and as such, the use of WearGPT is also subject to OpenAI's privacy policy, which can be found at https://openai.com/policies.

 ## Permissions

-WearGPT only requires access to your device's internet connectivity for its functionality and does not require any additional permissions.
+WearGPT only requires access to your device's internet connectivity and microphone for its functionality and does not require any additional permissions.

 ## Changes to This Privacy Policy